tudocomp/tudocomp/www/pages/gsoc.md

 - send an email on a regular basis for discussions
 - keep an up-to-date diary about the current state of your project.
   The dairy should show how the project evolves and progresses.
-- give regularly feedback to the community over the [https://mailman.tu-dortmund.de/mailman/listinfo/tudocomp.cs](mailing list)
+- give regularly feedback to the community over the [mailing list](https://mailman.tu-dortmund.de/mailman/listinfo/tudocomp.cs)
 - if needed, ask your mentors about further communication channels, e.g., instant messengers like Skype.

 We advocate anybody to fork the project, and start their own implementation of compression algorithms.

 ## GSoC Timeline

-Here is the general GSoC 2017 timeline, with important _hard_ deadlines for all projects: [https://developers.google.com/open-source/gsoc/timeline]()
+The [general GSoC 2017 timeline](https://developers.google.com/open-source/gsoc/timeline) has important _hard_ deadlines for all projects.

 ## Project Plan
 Project planning is necessary to structure how and when which parts of a project have to be done.